Balancing performance and culture at work

 It takes just 1-2 minutes, but the impact is huge, helping my teammates get what they need faster.

 I’ve also started being more proactive, volunteering for tasks outside my usual scope.
-For instance, when our MD went on holiday, I offered a couple of ideas for how I could support him.

 4. Having a strategy and communicating it